soumyadip1995/BabyGPT/README.md

 ## Low rank approximation

 Low rank approximation improves parametre efficiency(compression technique).
-A LoRa_model.py has been added(15k parametres) less than BabyGPT..!!.
+A LoRa_model.py has been added(on 256 out channels) .
+We receive a parametre reduction of about 2.
 All, we need to do is to compute a rank parametre and compute the attention accordingly.
 In the [LoRa notebook](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/lora.ipynb), an estimation of FLOPs has been done according to the [chinchilla paper](https://arxiv.org/pdf/2203.15556.pdf).

+### Quantization on low rank approximation

+Quantization has also been performed on the lora model.
+A calculation of FLOPs has been added as well.
+For the BabyGPT model for 256 out channels we get 0.407 Peta FLOPs.
+In the [LoRa notebook](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/lora.ipynb) we have added the quantization.
+In terms of size reduction, we are getting a reduction of a factor of 1.3 for now.

 ## We support Lit llama for BabyGPT :zap: :zap: